yhassanzadeh13/opera/src/main/java/metrics/README.md

 ### Registering new metric
-All metric classes are static and registering new metric can be done by calling the 'register' method and passing the metric name, and the `UUID` of the node, which will be used a label in Prometheus metrics.
+All metric classes are static and registering new metric can be done by calling the 'register' method and passing the metric name, and the `Identifier` of the node, which will be used a label in Prometheus metrics.

 ### Running Prometheus